Sulaymanids: Expulsion from Mecca

 The chronology of the history of the dynasty is not very well established.
-Their name is derived from Sulayman bin Abdallah, a fifth-generation descendant of the imam Hasan bin Ali.
+Their name is derived from Sulayman bin Abdallah, the grandson of Musa al-Jawn bin Abd Allah al-Mahd, a fifth-generation descendant of the imam Hasan bin Ali.
 The clan lived in Mecca at the time when the Sulayhid dynasty extended its influence in Yemen and into Hijaz to the north.
 In 1061 the last amir of Mecca of the old Musawi line died.
 Now the Sulaymanid clan attempted to dominate the city by violent means.
 The following years were unsettled and the traditional gate-keepers of the Kaaba, the Shabi clan, appropriated all the gold and silver in the religious premises.
 The disturbances served as a pretext for King Ali as-Sulayhi to intervene.
 He performed the hajj in 1063 with a large retinue and restored order in Mecca.
 The sharifs asked Ali as-Sulayhi to instal one of their kin as amir and then leave the holy city.
 The king appointed the sharif Abu Hashim Muhammad as lord in Mecca, starting the Hawashim line of sharifs in the city.
 However, the Sulaymanid headman Hamza bin Wahhas felt that his own line had been slighted.
 A conflict resulted and Hamza bin Wahhas was driven out of Mecca in about 1063 or 1069.
 He then moved to Yemen and established a base in the northern part of the coastal lowland where the family ruled as amirs.
 The era of the Sulaymanids thus overlapped with a number of Yemeni dynasties: the Sulayhids, Hamdanid sultans, Rassids, Najahids, Zurayids and Mahdids.